ChrisFCass/mars-rover/README.md

     5 1 E     # second rover will be positioned facing east at (5,1)
     ```

+- structure of this project:

+  - simulation process is implemented in index.js
+  - all utilities to perform read instruction file; parse data from file; update of rover position and validate it are implemented in /utils

+- in order to run test we can use:

+  - `npm run test` to run all tests
+  - `npm run test:cov` to run all tests and see the coverage

 - Assumptions of this code:
   - Despite the rover being a rectangular box, the second rover, in the upper example at some point has
     its rear part beyond the limits.